krakend/krakend-documentation/endpoints/parameter-forwarding.md

 With this configuration, given a request like `http://krakend:8080/v1/foo?a=1&b=2&evil=here`, the backend receives `a` and `b`, but `evil` is missing.

-Also, if a request like `http://krakend:8080/v1/foo?a=1` is skipping an allowed parameter like `b`, this parameter is missing in the backend as well.
+Also, if a request like `http://krakend:8080/v1/foo?a=1` does not include `b`, this parameter is simply missing in the backend request as well.

-## Mixing endpoint {variables} and query string parameters
+## Mandatory query string parameters
-The `{variables}` used in the endpoints definition can be injected in the backends as part of the query string parameters as well.
-These variables combine with any actual query string parameters in the endpoint.
+When your backend requires query string parameters and you want to make them **mandatory** in KrakenD, use the `{variables}` placeholders in the endpoints definition.
+The variables can be injected in the backends as part of the query string parameters.
 For instance:

     ...
     {